Autodesk/hig/packages/timestamp/README.md

 # Timestamp

-The timestamp component presents a date in the past with humanized phrasing: "10 minutes/hours/days/months ago".
+The timestamp component presents a date in the past with humanized phrasing in English: "10 minutes/hours/days/months ago".

 ## Getting started